OpenF2/F2/docs/src/app-development.md

 For more information on `F2.Apps`, [browse over to the F2.js SDK docs](./sdk/classes/F2.App.html).

 To make it even easier to build F2 apps and for faster app loading by the container, the F2.js SDK provides automatic JavaScript method execution at appropriate times during `F2.registerApps()` (and the internal `_loadApps()` method).
 If the class has an `init()` function, it will be called automatically during execution of F2's `registerApps()` method.
-Go to Container Development for [more information the page load lifecycle](container-development.html#page-load-lifecycle).
+Go to Container Development for [more information the page load life cycle](container-development.html#page-load-life-cycle).

 We recommend&mdash;and have samples below for&mdash;two different patterns for writing your `appclass.js` code: prototypal inheritence or the module pattern.